-The changes in SEO and Internet marketing in general are making your onsite content more important than ever before.
+The changes in SEO and Internet marketing in general are making your website content more important than ever before.

 Not that it wasn’t to begin with, but the previous search engine algorithms weighed linking much more heavily than your actual content in the big picture.
 Needless to say, most businesses focused on linkbuilding and not enough on the true viability of their own content.
 As referenced in our “Linkin’ With Lincoln…” post, misuse and abuse of linking (read: Spamdexing) has caused many websites to lose ranking and, therefore, revenue stream in the wake of the late-April Penguin update.